swiftdiaries/cisco-kubeflow-starter-pack/apps/networking/ble-localization/onprem/notebook/README.md

 tf.estimator has limited support to train model in Multi GPU.

-Here is the list of Distribution Strategy with test-result  using tf.estimator
+Here is the list of Distribution Strategy with verified-testing using tf.estimator in multi GPU

 | Distribution Strategy       | Multi GPU Training  |
 | --------------------------- |:-------------------:|